Common Signs of Brake Caliper Problems - Real Pro Auto Service

 Are There Different Types of Brake Calipers?

 Yes, there are different types of brake calipers.
-You’ve got fixed calipers, which don’t move, and floating calipers, that slide.
-Each type has its advantages, so it’s crucial to know which suits your vehicle best.
+You’ve got fixed calipers, which don’t move, and floating calipers, which slide.

 Conclusion